 9.00: Chairperson’s welcome

-13.15: Panel session on 3D printing and its impact now and in the future on manufacturing industry, to include debate and audience Q&A, chaired by PE journalist:
+11.55: Panel session on 3D printing: the impact of additive layer manufacturing, now and in the future, to include debate and audience Q&A, chaired by PE journalist:

-16.00: The latest research on automation and robotics from WMG and how cloud computing and the internet of things will change the way in which factories of the future operate:
+15.05: The latest research on automation and robotics, and how cloud computing and the Internet of Things will change the way factories of the future operate:

 16.05: Using social media and remote technology to manage infrastructure:

 16.35: Closing address: How aircraft will be made in factories of the future:

 17.10: Networking drinks reception